 County orchestras and ensembles (string, woodwind, brass, percussion, harps, wind orchestra, symphony orchestra)

-If costs are a barrier – whether the cost of getting to rehearsals or paying the fee – we can help with funding.
-Our bursary scheme is confidential and supports individuals whose situation would otherwise prevent them from taking part.
+is confidential and supports individuals whose situation would otherwise prevent them from taking part.

 What people have said about the various bands and orchestras: